MarcusWolschon/osmeditor4android/documentation/docs/tutorials/custom_imagery.md

 ### Supported placeholders

 Placeholders are replaced when the application retrieves imagery files from the source and are replaced by calculated values.
-There are some variants even between applications that in principle use the same system, which are noted for completeness sake below.
+There is some variation even between applications that in principle use the same system, these are noted for completeness sake below.

 The placeholders have the general format of __{__ _placeholder name_ __}__.